debadarshi07/Bank-Application/README.md

-# Bank-Application <br>
+<h2>Bank Application</h2> <br>
-This is a bank application with basic functionalities like account registration,money deposit,money withdrawl,check balance etc.
+<p>This is a bank application with basic functionalities like account registration, money deposit, money withdrawal, check balance etc.</p> <br>

-<br> There is no backend server to store the data.
+Thanks !!! <br>

+Any suggestions regarding the enhancement of the program would be appreciated.